AgentMC/Sao19/Translate/En/Part5.md

 As Ronye let out the admiration voice, Asuna nodded.

 "It is true.
-But, even this is quite a few to fulfill the needs of Lina’s, I mean, general Selrut’s Human World Army.
+But, even this is quite a few to fulfill the needs of Rina’s, I mean, general Selrut’s Human World Army.
 It seems Kirito wanted to release the majority and let them to be used equally for the support of Human World and Dark Territory, but it was really opposed by Dusolbert."

 "Well, that's a difficult problem, is not it?"